 Design is a fluid activity, and you must mentally prepare yourself to adapt to changes — internal, external, known and unknown.
 No matter what artefact we produce, iteration is a crucial part of our work, and we believe we will rarely ever create a “final” deliverable in the first attempt.

 We also understand that there are different needs for different stakeholders in terms of deliverables.
 For example, internal managers and stakeholders may need different level of visualisation and rationale, comparing to developers.
 Our interaction designers use their expertise to create artefacts that work for the team.
 They help create deliverables for the right audience that communicate the UX values, show progress and actionable solutions.

-Additionally, Interaction Designers works alongside other specialist practices such as Research, Service, and Content Design, all led by a strong leadership team and Head of Practice.
+Additionally, interaction designers works alongside other specialist practices such as user research, service design and content design, all led by a strong leadership team and head of practice.
 We work in multidisciplinary teams, where technology, delivery, and data all play an equal role in achieving our goal of delivering better outcomes for people.
-Interaction Design connects all aspects of the team, translating user needs into design solutions, building prototypes using real data, and bridging the gap between experiment and product to ensure successful delivery and the intended impact.
+Interaction design connects all aspects of the team, translating user needs into design solutions, building prototypes using real data, and bridging the gap between experiment and product to ensure successful delivery and the intended impact.